 If Mail is causing problems, there is one thing you can try instead of deleting it — reset it.
 Reset means deleting all app-related files, so when you open an app again, it will look as if you’ve just installed it.
 You can try to hunt down all these files manually, but there’s a risk of missing something, not to mention the possibility of deleting some files vital for the proper functioning of macOS.

-There is an alternative, though — using CleanMyMac X and its Uninstaller module.
-It comes with the Reset feature that finds and removes app-related files that can be safely deleted.
+There is an alternative, though — using CleanMyMac and its Applications tool.
+It comes with a feature that can reset your apps, including preinstalled ones like Mail, by finding and removing app-related files that can be safely deleted.
 This way, it ensures a clean reset.

-2. Click the CleanMyMac X menu and choose Settings.
+- Click the CleanMyMac menu and choose Settings.

 Mail will now be reset and restored to its original state.
 You can also get rid of unused apps without worrying about any leftover files.
-Just select an app, choose Uninstall (instead of Reset) next to its name, and click Uninstall.
+Just select an app and click Uninstall.
 Easy!

 How to remove email accounts in Mail on Mac